<!--Daily Readings One RSS Feed-->

 <p><em><strong>Ask Yourself</strong></em></p>

-<p>Is there a relationship in your own life that continues to suffer from your unwillingness to forgive, from your deliberate decision to cling to your hurt and bitterness?
-This would be a good day to let this burden go, forgiving any who have wronged you&mdash;the same way God has forgiven you.</p><p><br><br><span style='font-size: 12px;'>From <i>Daily Readings from the Life of Christ, Vol. 1</i>, John MacArthur.
+<p>What are some specific situations in your own daily experience where the wisdom of this statement really comes into play?
+What should you watch for in others to see whether they&rsquo;re perhaps becoming receptive to Christ and His Word?
+Until then, what&rsquo;s the best way to stay true to your faith in their presence?</p><p><br><br><span style='font-size: 12px;'>From <i>Daily Readings from the Life of Christ, Vol. 1</i>, John MacArthur.
 Copyright © 2008.
 Used by permission of Moody Publishers, Chicago, IL 60610, <a href="http://www.moodypublishers.com">www.moodypublishers.com</a>.</span></p><B><I>Additional Resources</I></B><ul><li><a target='_blank' href='http://studybible.org' >The Study Bible (mobile app)</a></li><li><a target='_blank' href='https://www.gty.org/apps' >Grace to You Sermons (mobile app)</a></li><li><a target='_blank' href='http://www.gty.org/resources/sermons'>John MacArthur’s complete sermon archive</a></li><li><a target='_blank' href='http://www.gty.org/Products/Bibles'><em>The MacArthur Study Bible</em></a></li><li><a target='_blank' href='http://www.gty.org/Products/commentaryspecial'>The complete <em>MacArthur New Testament Commentary series</em></a></li></ul>]]>

 </description>